MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/troubleshoot_tde.md

 ### Missing key vault
 "503 AzureKeyVaultConnectionFailed - The operation could not be completed on the server because attempts to connect to Azure Key Vault have failed"
-- Identify the key uri and key vault
+- Identify the key uri and key vault.
-- Go to Azure portal and ensure that the key vault identified in the previous step is present
+- Go to Azure portal and ensure that the key vault identified in the previous step is present.
-- If the key vault is behind a firewall, ensure the checkbox to allow Microsoft services to access the key vault is checked
+- If the key vault is behind a firewall, ensure the checkbox to allow Microsoft services to access the key vault is checked.

 >[!NOTE]
 >To identify the key uri and key vault: